Pakistani parties agree on coalition excluding Imran Khan - ExBulletin

 “The PML-N candidate for the post of prime minister is Shehbaz Sharif,” party spokesperson Marriyum Aurangzeb told Geo News.

-Sharif said the PML-N was even ready to talk to Khan to include his Pakistan Tehreek-e-Insaf (PTI) party in the next government.
+Sharif said the PML-N was even willing to talk to Imran Khan to include his party Pakistan Tehreek-e-Insaf (PTI) in the next government.

-The press conference followed a turbulent day of behind-the-scenes negotiations and even denials from the PPP that it was ready to join forces with the PML-N.
+The press conference followed a turbulent day of behind-the-scenes negotiations and even denials from the PPP that they were ready to join forces with the PML-N.

-Earlier, speaking during a court appearance at Adiala prison where he has spent much of his time since his arrest in August, Khan ruled out cooperation.
+Earlier, speaking during a court appearance at Adiala Prison where he has spent much of his time since his arrest in August, Imran Khan ruled out cooperation.

 “We will not sit with either the PML-N or the PPP,” he told a handful of journalists covering a procedural hearing at the prison outside the capital Islamabad.